FeatheredHwang/zettel-join/README.md

       (...)
 ```

-1. Most importantly, include a '.root' folder in your KB's root, this will indicate this folder is a Knowledge Base.
+1. Most importantly, include a '.root' folder in your Kästen's root, this will indicate this folder is a Knowledge Base.
 2. Hidden files and folders starts with `.` will be ignored.
 3. Folder name will be joined together as deck's name such as: `ProjectA::BookX`
-4. Add suffix like `[cloze]` to the end of filename, which indicates which joint it uses.
+4. Add suffix like `[cloze]` to the end of filename, which indicates what Note-type it uses.
 For more information, see [FileSuffix](###FileSuffix and NoteType)

 #### FileSuffix and NoteType